- 3-day tour to Uluru, Kings Canyon and Alice Springs

 - Walk around the base of majestic Uluru with your guide

 - Enjoy guided walks at Mala and Mutitjulu Waterhole

 - Learning about the Aboriginal Tjukurpa (Dreaming) and rock art

-- Walk through the awe-inspiring Kings Canyon
+- Explore the awe-inspiring Kings Canyon

-Recent Photos of this Tour
+Recent Photos of This Tour

 What You Can Expect